-- (1) Where the Court orders the defendant to pay any amount under Article 3 the Court may order the defendant to be imprisoned, for a fixed term to be specified in the order, in default of payment of the amount. - (2) The term of imprisonment to be so specified shall not exceed 10 years. - (3) The effect of an order of imprisonment under paragraph (1) shall be as follows - (a) in default of payment of the amount to which the order relates, the defendant shall serve the term of imprisonment specified in the order; - (b) if payment is made of any part of the amount due, the term of imprisonment shall be reduced by such number of days as bears, to the total number of days of the term of imprisonment, the same proportion as the amount so paid bears to as much of the amount as was due at the time when the confiscation order was made; and - (c) if the whole of the amount due is paid before the defendant has served the term of imprisonment specified in the order, the defendant shall not be liable to serve any remaining portion of that term. - (4) The term of imprisonment imposed under paragraph (1) in default of payment shall not, in the case of a defendant who is liable to serve a term of imprisonment in respect of the offence or offences, begin to run until after the defendant has served the term of imprisonment for the offence or offences. - (5) The reference in paragraph (4) to the term of imprisonment that the defendant is liable to serve in respect of the offence or offences is a reference to the term of imprisonment, or detention in a young offender institution, that the defendant is liable to serve in respect of the offence or offences, and for the purposes of this paragraph consecutive terms and terms that are wholly or partly concurrent shall be treated as a single term. - (6) This Article applies to confiscation orders made by the Court of Appeal as it applies to confiscation orders made by the Royal Court, and references in this Article to the Court shall be construed accordingly. - (7) Where the defendant serves a term of imprisonment or detention in default of payment of any amount due under a confiscation order, the defendant's serving of that term does not prevent the confiscation order from continuing to have effect, so far as any other method of enforcement is concerned.
+- (1) Where the Court orders the defendant to pay any amount under Article 3 or 28B the Court may order the defendant to be imprisoned, for a fixed term to be specified in the order, in default of payment of the amount. - (1A) If orders are made under both Articles 3 and 28B in the same proceedings, a separate term of imprisonment must be specified in respect of each order. - (2) The term of imprisonment to be so specified shall not exceed 10 years. - (3) The effect of an order of imprisonment under paragraph (1) shall be as follows - (a) in default of payment of the amount to which the order relates, the defendant shall serve the term of imprisonment specified in the order; - (b) if payment is made of any part of the amount due, the term of imprisonment shall be reduced by such number of days as bears, to the total number of days of the term of imprisonment, the same proportion as the amount so paid bears to as much of the amount as was due at the time when the confiscation order or instrumentalities forfeiture order was made; and - (c) if the whole of the amount due is paid before the defendant has served the term of imprisonment specified in the order, the defendant shall not be liable to serve any remaining portion of that term.
+47 - (4) The term of imprisonment imposed under paragraph (1) in default of payment shall not, in the case of a defendant who is liable to serve a term of imprisonment in respect of the offence or offences, begin to run until after the defendant has served the term of imprisonment for the offence or offences. - (5) The reference in paragraph (4) to the term of imprisonment that the defendant is liable to serve in respect of the offence or offences is a reference to the term of imprisonment, or detention in a young offender institution, that the defendant is liable to serve in respect of the offence or offences, and for the purposes of this paragraph consecutive terms and terms that are wholly or partly concurrent shall be treated as a single term. - (5A) If the defendant is required to serve terms of imprisonment imposed under paragraph (1) in relation to both a confiscation order and an instrumentalities forfeiture order at the same time, the default terms of imprisonment must be served concurrently with each other. - (6) This Article applies to confiscation orders and instrumentalities forfeiture orders made by the Court of Appeal as it applies to confiscation orders and instrumentalities forfeiture orders made by the Royal Court, and references in this Article to the Court shall be construed accordingly. - (7) Where the defendant serves a term of imprisonment or detention in default of payment of any amount due under a confiscation order or instrumentalities forfeiture order, the defendant's serving of that term does not prevent the confiscation order or instrumentalities forfeiture order from continuing to have effect, so far as any other method of enforcement is concerned.